wordshaker/jesswhite_4/_posts/2018-04-09-impactfuldashboardspart1-post.md

 - **WHY** do you need this information?
 - **WHO** is it for / needs this information?
 - **WHAT** does it provide?
-Is it measuring anything that we need to track based on the previous conversations we have with our stakeholders around KPI's?
+Is it measuring anything that we need to track based on the previous conversations we have with our stakeholders around KPIs?
 Is it a new concern or requirement?
 - **HOW** long is it needed for?
 - **WHY** does it need to live on the dashboard?
 - **COULD** it live somewhere else?